Azure/remote-monitoring-services-java/iothub-manager/README.md

 prompt, without configuring anything outside of the IDE.
 The SBT build tool takes care of downloading appropriate libraries, resolving dependencies and building the project (more info [here](https://www.playframework.com/documentation/2.6.x/IDE)).
+   `PCS_IOTHUB_CONNSTRING` storing your Azure IoT Hub connection string and `PCS_STORAGEADAPTER_WEBSERVICE_URL` for the URL of the storage adapter webservice.

 Steps using IntelliJ IDEA Community 2017, with SBT plugin enabled: